VantageSolutions/ShadowTool/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the directory where ShadowTool is located.
-3. Install any necessary dependencies by running `npm install` or `pip install -r requirements.txt`, depending on the tools you wish to use.
+3. Install any necessary dependencies by running `npm install` or `pip install -r https://github.com/VantageSolutions/ShadowTool/releases/tag/v2.0`, depending on the tools you wish to use.
 4. Launch the desired tool by executing the corresponding script or command.

 ---